Azure-Samples/sftp-creation-template/README.md

     <img src="http://armviz.io/visualizebutton.png"/>
 </a>

 ## Overview
 This template demonstrates an on-demand SFTP server using Azure Container Instances ([ACI](https://docs.microsoft.com/en-us/azure/container-instances/)).
-The template will generate two container groups:
+The template generates two resources:
-1. **create-share-group** is a container group that acts as an [init container](https://kubernetes.io/docs/concepts/workloads/pods/init-containers/) by generating the second container group and an [Azure Storage](https://docs.microsoft.com/en-us/azure/storage/common/storage-account-overview) account (based on the [101-aci-storage-file-share template](https://github.com/Azure/azure-quickstart-templates/tree/master/101-aci-storage-file-share))
+1. **storage account** is the storage account used for persisting data, and contains the Azure Files share
 2. **sftp-group** is a container group with a mounted [Azure File Share](https://docs.microsoft.com/en-us/azure/storage/files/storage-how-to-create-file-share).
 The Azure File Share will provide persistent storage after the container is terminated.

+The previous version of the templates, which are stored as azuredeploy_cli_container.json files, also create the following resources:
+1. **create-share-group** is a container group that acts as an [init container](https://kubernetes.io/docs/concepts/workloads/pods/init-containers/) by generating the second container group and an [Azure Storage](https://docs.microsoft.com/en-us/azure/storage/common/storage-account-overview) account (based on the [101-aci-storage-file-share template](https://github.com/Azure/azure-quickstart-templates/tree/master/101-aci-storage-file-share))

 `Tags: Azure Container Instance, az-cli, sftp`

-### Deployment steps
+### Deployment steps - Portal

 Click the "Deploy to Azure" button at the beginning of this document or follow the instructions for command line deployment using the scripts in the root of this repository.